BEST ROAD BIKE WHEEL UPGRADES

 I’ll update this review after I’m able to get an evaluation done and hopefully a better consensus emerges among others I trust.

-They are part of lines that include the Campagnolo Zonda C17 (Wiggle, Chain Reaction Cycles)/Fulcrum Racing 3 (still made only in the narrower, 15C width), which run at least half the market price of the Shamal Ultra/Racing Zero, to the Campagnolo Shamal Mille C17 (ProBikeKit UK code ITK10, Ribble, Merlin) /Fulcrum Racing Zero Nite C17 (Wiggle, ProBikeKit UK code ITK10, Tweeks), the version with blacked out brake tracks that sell for more.
+They are part of lines that include the Campagnolo Zonda C17 (Wiggle, Tweeks Cycles, ProBikeKit UK code ITK10, Chain Reaction Cycles)/Fulcrum Racing 3 (still made only in the narrower, 15C width), which run at least half the market price of the Shamal Ultra/Racing Zero, to the Campagnolo Shamal Mille C17 (Wiggle, ProBikeKit UK code ITK10, Ribble, Merlin) /Fulcrum Racing Zero Nite C17 (Wiggle, ProBikeKit UK code ITK10, Tweeks), the models with blacked out brake tracks that sell for more.

 These wheelsets share the same rims and spoke patterns with differences in rim etching, brake treatments, spoke materials, hub shell materials and bearings, free wheel and flange materials.
 Whether the wheels’ performance differences justifies the wide price differences is debatable if even noticeable by most enthusiasts looking for an alloy upgrade that doesn’t break the bank.

 I recommended the last model Zonda and Racing 3 as best alloy upgrades for 175lb/80kg and heavier riders.
-I have a pair of Zonda C17s in the garage to test out as soon as the weather breaks and will update this review when I get some miles on those.
+I’m currently riding a set of Zonda C17s and will update this review when I get enough miles on them to reach some conclusions about their performance.

 DT Swiss RR 21 Dicut – A good but expensive mountain goat that will only graze on the flats